Home >> Vaginal Yeast Infection (Vaginitis)

 Vaginal Yeast Infection

-Almost 75% of women will experience a yeast infection in their life - nearly 50% will have two or more.
 There are several conditions that can lead to the vaginal itching and burning commonly referred to as a vaginal yeast infection - fungal vaginitis, bacterial vaginosis, vaginal dermatitis, Trichomoniasis, gonorrhea, and chlamydia.

 What is a Vaginal Yeast Infection?

-The true "yeast" infection is fungal vaginitis.
 It has many names - vaginal yeast infection, vaginal candidiasis, vaginal thrush, vulvitis, vulvovaginitis, vulvovaginal candidiasis, vaginitis, yeast vaginitis, yeast overgrowth, Candida yeast infection, Monilia and Monilial vaginitis.
-It is caused by a Candida overgrowth in the vagina.

 Candida albicans is a yeast normally found throughout your body - in your vagina, in your mouth, in your gut and on your skin.
 It is usually kept in balance by beneficial bacteria.
-Sometimes this natural balance is upset and the Candida can grow out of control, leading to systemic Candidiasis.
-One of the symptoms of Candidiasis is a vaginal yeast infection.

 Most women believe that a yeast infection is confined to their vaginas.
 As you have just learned, it is not a condition that exists by itself but rather a symptom of a system wide condition.